 Vice President – A Vice President is elected to act as a support to the President, and should make themselves familiar with the duties carried out by them.
 In certain circumstances, a VP might need to step in to take the place of the President, or be otherwise charged with specific responsibilities in the running of the club or society.
 Not all clubs will choose to have this position.

-Secretary – The secretary is generally responsible for the administration of the club, arranging meetings and taking and the circulating minutes and matters regarding the constitution.
+Secretary – The Secretary is generally responsible for the administration of the club, arranging meetings (and taking and circulating the minutes for these) and dealing with any administration regarding the club constitution.